NVIDIA-Merlin/Transformers4Rec/CONTRIBUTING.md

 can look at the prioritized issues of our next release in our [project boards](https://github.com/NVIDIA-Merlin/Transformers4Rec/projects).

 > **Pro Tip:** Always look at the release board with the highest number for issues to work on.
-This is where NVTabular developers also focus their efforts.
+This is where Transformers4Rec developers also focus their efforts.

 Look at the unassigned issues, and find an issue you are comfortable with contributing to.
 Start with _Step 3_ from above, commenting on the issue to let